Table of Contents

 3. Using AI to solve real problems

 As AI becomes a core driver of operational transformation, its impact will be defined less by algorithms and more by fundamentals.
-The first, and often overlooked, step is disciplined data structuring.
-Without it, automation will be unachievable, insights remain shallow, and scale remains out of reach.
+Disciplined data structuring is the first – and most overlooked – step.
+Without it, automation will be unachievable – and as a result, insights remain shallow, and scale remains out of reach.

 In trade finance, where documentation, risk assessment, and compliance intersect, AI’s real value lies in its ability to reduce friction and improve decision-making across complex workflows.
 But these gains cannot be layered onto fragmented or inconsistent data environments.
-Structured, interoperable data is what allows AI to move from isolated efficiency gains to system-wide transformation.
+For this reason, structured, interoperable data is what allows AI to move from isolated efficiency gains to system-wide transformation.

-The organizations that extract lasting value from AI will be those that treat it as a capability built on governance, standards, and shared infrastructure.
+Lasting value from AI goes to organizations will be those that treat it as a capability built on governance, standards, and shared infrastructure.
 In this context, AI is enabling teams to focus on decision-making and customer relationships, rather than manual reconciliation.

 The next chapter in trade finance will be defined by how effectively we apply what we’ve learned from the last decade.
-When digital infrastructure is built with discipline, data is treated as a strategic asset and strong industry alliances are formed, the foundations are in place to transform the way corporates and banks execute global trade.
+When teams build digital infrastructure with discipline, treat data as a strategic asset, and form strong industry alliances, the foundations are in place to transform the way corporates and banks execute global trade.

-The decade ahead will be about execution at scale.
+Execution at scale defines what comes next.
 It’s about lowering barriers, turning complexity into capability and ensuring that trade finance works not just for the largest players, but for the entire spectrum of businesses that power global trade.

 Collaboration to pioneer EBICS-driven trade finance transformation.